Vengeance: Night of Champions: Aftermath

 The scheduled June 25 episode of Raw was going to be a three-hour memorial to "Mr. McMahon".
 However, due to the real-life death of Chris Benoit, the show opened with McMahon standing in an empty WWE arena, acknowledging that his reported death was only of his character as part of a storyline.
 This was followed by a tribute to Chris Benoit that filled the three-hour timeslot.
 Once the details of Benoit's actions became apparent, WWE made the decision to remove nearly all mentions of Chris Benoit from their website, future broadcasts, and all publications.

 Chavo Guerrero went on to defend the WWE Cruiserweight Championship in a Cruiserweight Open at The Great American Bash against Jimmy Wang Yang, Jamie Noble, Funaki, and Shannon Moore.
 Hornswoggle also entered the match at the bell, but immediately escaped the ring and hid under it.
 With all of the cruiserweights down, with the exception of Noble, Hornswoggle came out from under the ring and delivered a Tadpole Splash to Noble.
 He pinned him afterwards to win the match and the Cruiserweight Championship.

 Candice Michelle and Melina continued to feud over the WWE Women's Championship.
 The two had a rematch at The Great American Bash for the title.
 Michelle pinned Melina after delivering a Candy Wrapper to retain the title.

 On the July 2 episode of Raw, Umaga defeated Santino Marella in a rematch to capture the Intercontinental Championship.
 Two weeks later, Jeff Hardy defeated William Regal, Shelton Benjamin, and Santino Marella in a fatal four-way elimination match to become the number one contender to the Intercontinental Championship.
 At The Great American Bash, Umaga defeated Hardy to retain the title after the Samoan Spike.
 That same night, Bobby Lashley won a "Beat the Clock" tournament to become the number-one contender to the WWE Championship.
 At The Great American Bash, Lashley faced John Cena for the WWE Championship in the main event.
 Cena retained the title after an FU from the top rope.

 On the June 26 episode of ECW on Sci Fi, CM Punk defeated Elijah Burke in a two out of three falls match to become the number one contender to the ECW World Championship.
 At The Great American Bash, Punk faced John Morrison (formerly known as Johnny Nitro) for the ECW World Championship.
 Morrison retained the title after hitting Punk with both of his knees.
+18 years after their planned match at this event, Punk referred to this incident in a promo on the April 6, 2026 episode of Raw where he described the ghosts that still haunt him to this day referring to Benoit.